alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Importantly, **you can't tell what to priotize if you haven't tried extracting yet**, which is why I value looking ahead on extraction so highly.

+At the hunt-wide level, this also means trying to push solves in rounds where you think it'll be important to get more solves, either to unlock the meta or get more data for a meta.

 #### Automate or find tools for common operations